SkylineCommunications/dataminer-docs/connector-help/connector_help/Ciena_CN4200_F10-T.md

 ## About

-There are two driver ranges for this driver.
+There are two connector ranges for this connector.
 The 1.0.0.x range has a fixed number of ports and channels (2), and the port and channel settings are represented as individual parameters.
 In the 2.0.0.x range, the ports and channels are shown as tables, which allows for all ports and channels to be shown.

 ## Installation and configuration